danmcgraw94/NID_App/README.md

-# NID Dam Data Shiny App
+# NID Dam Drainage Area Shiny App

 This repository contains the code and data for a Shiny app that visualizes dam data from the National Inventory of Dams (NID).